sql-machine-learning/elasticdl/doc/architecture_design.md

     padding: 2px;"><em>Figure 2 </em>. elasticdl data IO pipeline</div>
 </center>

-After worker is launched, the worker will send request to get task from master.
-Each task contains record index range [m, m+N) which can locate records in RecordIO file.
-DataReader read N records from RecordIO file by task index rane and yield each record to create a generator.
-Then worker will perform the following steps to comsume record data in generator:
+After worker is launched, the worker will send request to get tasks from master.
+Each task contains the record index range [m, m+N) which can locate records in RecordIO file.
+DataReader read N records from RecordIO file by task index range and yield each record to create a generator.
+Then worker will perform the following steps to comsume record data from the generator:

 1. Create a dataset by [tf.data.Dataset.from_generator](https://www.tensorflow.org/api_docs/python/tf/data/Dataset#from_generator).
 2. Convert dataset by dataset_fn user defined to generate features and label.
 3. Calculate gradients of trainable variables for train task and predictions of samples for eualuation task.
 4. Send calculation result to master.
-5. Send task execution status to master after completing all records for the task.
+5. Send task execution status to master after completing all records of this task.